Changing Cities: A Wind Turbine That Creates Fresh Water Out of Thin Air

-For the nearly 20 percent of the world’s population who live in areas without access to fresh drinking water, getting access is a matter of life or death.
-Inspired by the mechanics of a dripping air conditioner, French inventor Marc Parent created a solution that could bring fresh water to the most remote, driest parts of the world.
+For the nearly 20 percent of the world's population who live in areas without access to fresh drinking water, getting access is a matter of life or death.
+Inspired by the mechanics of a dripping air conditioner, French inventor Marc Parent was inspired to create a solution that could bring fresh water to the most remote, driest parts of the world.

 Parent created a company, Eole Water, that produces wind turbines that literally pull fresh water out of thin air.
 His solution, dubbed the WMS1000 uses the electricity generated from a windmill to collect and treat water without tapping into a water source such as a river, lake or well.

 Eole Water is testing the invention in France and Abu Dhabi.
 The invention, if the company can get the economics to work, looks to be a promising solution to the water crisis.

 I recently interviewed Thibault Janin, Marketing and Communication Director of Eole Water on the WMS 1000 turbine to find out what's in store for this new technology.

 How was the idea of a wind turbine that produces water developed?
 Thibault Janin: The idea came from Marc Parent, founder of Eole Water, when he lived in the Caribbean, and was subjected to water shortages.
 He began to work on a system that could recover moisture from the air and transform it into water.
 Soon after, he returned to France.
 He patented the process and founded Eole Water.